Camino Portugués: de Redondela a Pontevedra

 • Using a credit card to pay?
 You can’t add a tip.
 In theory, you could ask them to increase the amount you have to pay to reflect the tip you want to leave.
 But chances are that money will go to the owner of the establishment, not your server.
 So, use your card to pay la cuenta (the bill) and then leave the tip in cash… if you’re planning to leave a tip at all.

-*Update: due to the pandemic, some establishments now have the option of adding a tip when you’re paying by card.
+After the pandemic, some establishments starting offering the option of adding a tip when you’re paying by card.
 But this is not widely available.

 There’s no tipping in Europe.